metabolism/wordpress-bundle/README.md

 ## Drawbacks

-Wordpress functions are available in the global namespace.
+WordPress's functions are available in the global namespace.

 Some plugins may not work ( ex : Woocommerce ).